Terminator: Dark Fate: Marketing

 A first-look promotional image showing Hamilton, Davis and Reyes was released in August 2018.
 It was the subject of comments which criticized the absence of the Terminator and John Connor and received backlash for its focus on the female cast members.
 A teaser trailer for the film was released on May 23, 2019, that features a cover version of Björk's "Hunter" performed by John Mark McMillan.
 The film's theatrical and international trailers were released on August 29, 2019.
 The trailers' release date marked the anniversary of the original Judgment Day date given in the second film.
 Initially, the marketing campaign highlighted the return of Cameron and Hamilton.
 In the final months, the campaign focused more on the film's action and special effects.
 Promotional partners included Adobe Inc. and Ruffles.
 In September 2019, Adobe and Paramount Pictures launched a contest for people to create their own remix version of the trailer using Adobe software and assets from the film.

 In early October 2019, brief footage of the film was shown during IMAX screenings of Joker.
 Miller and the cast went on a global press tour to promote the film and Hamilton attended a premiere event in Seoul on October 21, 2019.

 In the film, Schwarzenegger's character has a van which advertises "Carl's Draperies 888-512-1984" on the side of it.
 The number was an actual phone number which, when dialed, plays a recording of Schwarzenegger as Carl.
 The number references May 12, 1984, the date that Kyle Reese time-travels to in the first film.

 Theatrical

-Terminator: Dark Fate was theatrically released in Europe on October 23, 2019 and was also theatrically released on November 1, 2019, by Paramount Pictures in the United States and Canada and 20th Century Fox internationally.
+Terminator: Dark Fate was theatrically released in Europe on October 23, 2019 and was also theatrically released on November 1, 2019, by Paramount Pictures in the United States and Canada and Buena Vista International (under 20th Century Fox) internationally.
 On October 19, 2019, Alamo Drafthouse Cinema hosted surprise screenings of the film in 15 theaters, disguised as screenings of Terminator 2: Judgment Day (1991).
 The premiere event for Terminator: Dark Fate in the United States was to be held on October 28, 2019, at TCL Chinese Theatre in Hollywood, Los Angeles, but it was canceled because of the nearby wildfires.